 3. Corroding of Non-Galvanized Metal

-When forms of arsenic was removed from pressure treated wood in the mid-90s, it was replaced with chromated copper arsenate.
-This chemical was considered to be safer than arsenic forms, but it reacts badly with non-galvanized metals, causing them to heavily corrode.
+Forms of arsenic were removed from pressure treated wood in the mid-90s.
+The replacement chemicals among others is chromated copper arsenate.
+This chemical was considered to be safer than arsenic forms.
+But it reacts badly with non-galvanized metals, causing them to heavily corrode.
 This includes things like screws, nails, brackets, some flashing, and even things like gutters, downspouts, and hangers.

-While it’s easy to use galvanized metal for all of these areas, it is important to know about the corroding issue and that the trim in question is pressure treated wood.
-Assuming otherwise may mean that the wrong fasteners are used, resulting in the metal corroding, coming loose from the wood, and discoloring the trim finish.
+It is easy to use galvanized metal for all of these areas.
+Additionally, it is important to know about the corroding issue and that the trim in question is pressure treated wood.
+Assuming otherwise may mean that the wrong fasteners are used.
+Resulting in the metal corroding, coming loose from the wood, and discoloring the trim finish.

 4. Not Designed for Finish Work

 Pressure treated wood is not meant to be used on finish surfaces.
 The chemicals used to help the wood resist rot often leave behind a greenish tone on the wood.
 To use it on trim, you will need to prime the wood first, and then paint it.
-While this isn’t a major obstacle, it does add time and expense to the project, which needs to get passed onto the homeowner.
-And with its tendency to split, the wood can also sometimes need patching and filling before it can be primed, creating even more hassles for the installer.
+While this isn’t a major obstacle, it does add time and expense to the project.
+This means the costs need to get passed onto the homeowner.
+And with its tendency to split, pressure treated wood can also sometimes need patching and filling.
+Creating even more hassles for the installer before it can be primed.

 5. Chemical Leaching

-The chemicals that are used to create pressure-treated wood have been found to leach into the ground, ground water, and any plants growing nearby.
-While new chemical compounds used in pressure treated wood are not considered to be as hazardous as the earlier compounds they replaced, it can and does leave small concern in the environment where it’s installed.
-Many homeowners have begun to educate themselves on green building materials, and may not wish to have pressure-treated lumber installed on their homes.
+The chemicals that are used to create pressure-treated wood have been found to leach into soil, plants, and more.
+Possibly affecting ground water, and any landscaping nearby.
+New chemical compounds used in pressure treated wood are not considered to be as hazardous as the earlier compounds.
+But the heavier treatment can and does leave some concern in the environment where it’s installed unless environmentally safe.
+Many homeowners have begun to educate themselves on green building materials.
+Many may not wish to have highly chemical saturated pressure-treated lumber installed on their homes.

 Selecting a Better Alternative

-A better alternative to pressure treated wood and cedar is preservative-treated wood like XT Trim produced by Belco Forest Products.
-This unique material is given a non-toxic topical treatment that helps the wood resist moisture and insect activity, without the issues of pressure-treated lumber.
-It’s attractive, easy to work with, and Belco’s XT Trim products come pre-primed and ready for installation so it’s also faster to work with by eliminating the priming step on the job.
+A better alternative, is preservative-treated wood like XT Trim produced by Belco Forest Products.
+This unique material is given a non-toxic topical treatment that helps the wood resist moisture and insect activity.
+This material works without the issues of pressure-treated lumber.
+It’s attractive, easy to work with, and Belco’s XT Trim products come pre-primed and ready for installation.
+So it’s also faster to work with by eliminating the priming step on the job.
 It is responsibly produced and will continue looking great longer than pressure-treated wood.

 Make the Switch to a Better Wood Trim

 Preservative treated trim from Belco Forest Products meets the needs of builders and homeowners alike.
 This attractive and durable trim solves the issues with pressure treated wood.
-Help eliminate installation issues and callbacks and make the switch to preservative treated trim instead.
+Help eliminate installation issues and callbacks by switching to preservative treated trim instead.
 Visit Belco Forest Products for more information and find a better wood trim today.